-With that in mind, here are some strategies to help the whole family stay in a vacation state of mind.
+With that in mind, here are some healthy coping strategies that can help the whole family adjust to the school routine with less stress.

 Build a resilience toolkit.

-Resilience is our ability to bounce back from difficult events or emotions.
-Consequently, the more resilient we are, the more we can handle the stress of the busy school year.
+Resilience is our ability to bounce back from difficult events or emotions—like those most everyone has experienced over the past 16 months.
+The more resilient we are, the more quickly and easily we’re able to return to a stable and positive mindset—and even to learn from the challenges we’ve faced.
 Fortunately, there are ways to build our resilience.

 Here are the four essential elements of a “resilience toolkit.”

-- Optimism: Psychologist Barbara Fredrickson found that resilient people don’t get bogged down in negative thinking.
+Optimism: Psychologist Barbara Fredrickson found that resilient people don’t get bogged down in negative thinking.
 Her research found that maintaining a three-to-one ratio of positive to negative emotions builds resilience.
 We can improve our ratio by learning to pay more attention to positive events.
-Instead of focusing on the one thing that went wrong today, try appreciating three things that went right.
+Parents can help teens practice focusing on what went well in their day instead of what went wrong.

-- Gratitude: Researcher Robert Emmons confirmed the link between gratitude and well-being.
+Gratitude: Researcher Robert Emmons confirmed the link between gratitude and well-being.
 In one study, people who wrote lists of things they were grateful for had higher levels of well-being.
-Try writing down three things you’re grateful for at the end of each day.
+Teens can try writing down three things they’re grateful for at the end of each day.

-There’s no way around it: Life creates stress, to one degree or another.
-And the school year typically brings with it a wide range of stressors.
+The stressors of the pandemic have drained both teens’ and parents’ emotional resources.
+And even as COVID recedes in many areas of the country, the school year will likely bring with it a new set of stressors.
 The question is: Can we look at stress in a new, more positive way?

 However, it’s essential to take “stress breaks”—times when you consciously relax and release tension throughout the day.
+One of the best back-to-school tips for parents is do these practices alongside their teens.
 The whole family can take a stress break together, and each individual family member can come up with their own preferred ways to de-stress.

 Use the breath to help navigate life challenges.

+Using the breath is a back-to-school tip that we can use at any moment, and experience immediate positive effects.
 Research shows that breath awareness is one of the most effective and accessible tools for self-regulation and calming the nervous system.
-Breathing slowly, while you focus on each inhale and exhale, activates the parasympathetic nervous system (the “rest and digest” or “calm and connect” system).
+Breathing slowly, while we focus on each inhale and exhale, activates the parasympathetic nervous system (the “rest and digest” or “calm and connect” system).
 Therefore, the sympathetic nervous system (the “fight, flight or freeze” system) takes a step back.

-Consciously focusing on our breath helps us navigate the tension that arises in the mind and body when life gets hard.
+Consciously focusing on the breath helps us navigate the tension that arises in the mind and body when life gets hard.
 Hence, the breath can be a powerful vehicle for carrying us through challenging emotions and situations.
-For teens during the school year, that might be a high school math test, sports practice, a music recital, a first date, or a confrontation with peers.
+For teens during the school year, that might be a math test, sports practice, a music recital, a first date, or a confrontation with peers.
+For teens who have social anxiety that has been exacerbated by the isolation of the pandemic, it may be helpful to use conscious breathing several times throughout the day.

 - Sit comfortably, with feet on the floor, eyes closed and hands relaxed and resting on your thighs.